Colonial Secretary's papers 1822-1877

 Regular Vessels

-Much of the correspondence relates to cargo and passenger vessels relaying prisoners, supplies and passengers to and from the Moreton Bay settlement.
-They include: the Amity; Waterloo; Isabella; Mary Elizabeth; Governor Philip; and hired ship HM Success.
+Correspondence concerning cargo and passenger vessels transporting prisoners, supplies, and passengers to and from the Moreton Bay settlement.
+Vessels mentioned include the Amity, Waterloo, Isabella, Mary Elizabeth, Governor Philip, and the hired ship HM Success.

 Refer to the Index for further detail